KarMiles/polish-girl-painting/readme/docs/deployment.md

 **Gitpod**

-While in Gitpod the bellow steps were followed:
+While in Gitpod the following steps were taken:

 1. In the terminal, install dj_database_url and psycopg2, both of these are needed to connect to the external database (`pip` instead of `pip3` is used on [VSCode](https://code.visualstudio.com/)):
     ```